michaelkoetter/MotorThing/README.md

 In addition, the TMCL reply `"status"` attribute might contain an error code (`100` means success).

-Please refer to the [TMCL Documentation][1] for information on available instructions and their parameters.
+Please refer to the [TMCL Documentation][TMCL] for information on available instructions and their parameters.

 ### Download TMCL Program

 `PUT /tmcl` will download a binary TMCL program to the module's EEPROM.
-Binary TMCL programs can be created using the [Trinamic TMCL-IDE][1].
+Binary TMCL programs can be created using the [Trinamic TMCL-IDE][TMCL].

 Use a `multipart/form-data` file upload to send the binary file.